-The Digital Learning Design Process: ADDIE Model for Instructional Design
+The ADDIE Learning Design Process for Instructional Designers

-In a typical eLearning project, it’s common to encounter a range of activities such as storyboarding, scriptwriting, video production.
+In a typical eLearning project, it’s common to encounter a range of activities such as instructional design storyboard, scriptwriting, video production.
 But what are the stages to create and develop a digital learning project?
 Who’s involved in each stage and what are the main outputs?

-Let’s break down these typical stages in the eLearning project to help you explore each of them in-depth – based on the ADDIE instructional design model.
+Let’s break down these typical stages in the eLearning project to help you explore each of them in-depth – based on one of the core instructional design models, the ADDIE instructional design model.

 Before we start, let’s make an important distinction between graphic design and instructional design.
 While graphic design relates to the look and feel of the online course, instructional design relates to the flow and experience of the resource that helps someone learn the content.

 While there are a number of instructional design models and processes, many of their components are similar.
 ADDIE is an acronym that stands for

 The ADDIE process is a widely used instructional design model that provides a systematic approach to creating effective and efficient learning experiences.
 The ADDIE model of instructional design guides the development of instructional materials and courses, helping instructional designers, trainers, and educators create high-quality learning solutions.

 In recent years, there has been a push to utilize more agile, iterative approaches, including Michael Allen’s Successive Approximation Model (SAM).
 Agile models, such as SAM involve shorter design sprints where a prototype is quickly created, reviewed, and revised, with the process repeating until stakeholders are satisfied.

 What are the 5 steps of the ADDIE model?

 The analysis phase is where we dive into WHAT the learners’ needs are.